swapnet-xyz/docs/get-started/using-the-rest-api.md

 # Using the REST API

-## Getting Your API Key

-### Option 1: Telegram Bot (Recommended)

-If you have a Telegram account, you can quickly obtain your API key through our [demo bot](https://t.me/SwapNetDemoBot):

-1. Open the bot and navigate to the main menu
-2. Select "More..."
-3. Click "Get API key"

-**Note:** Each Telegram account can create one API key.
-If you've already created a key, the bot will return your existing one.

-### Option 2: Email Request

-If you don't use Telegram or need additional API keys, please [request an API key](mailto:info@swap-net.xyz?subject=Request%20for%20API%20key) via email.

-## Making API Calls

 To get a swap quote, make a GET request to the swap endpoint with the required parameters:

 ```bash